verification architecture

 running systems, rebuilt from source in ci. this section grows as new work ships.

-a corpus semantic registry: documents define, the registry identifies. three browsable registries: a real mathematics preprint's claim table (19 symbols, 8 proved, 4 open, sha256-pinned against the pdf) plus two worked examples. edit a pinned source and every dependent claim is flagged in ci until re-verified.
+a corpus semantic registry: documents define, the registry identifies. the flagship demo is a mathematics preprint's claim table, sha256-pinned against the pdf, alongside two worked examples. edit a pinned source and every dependent claim is flagged in ci until re-verified.

-the claim-status table of a singular fold model for capacity-constrained dynamics (v67), maintained machine-readably: per-claim verification state, dependency edges between theorems, and drift detection against the pdf. what "the paper says X" looks like when it's checkable.
+the claim-status table of a singular fold model for capacity-constrained dynamics (v67), maintained machine-readably. each claim carries its verification state and its dependency edges, and any byte change to the pdf flags every claim built on it. this is what "the paper says X" looks like when it is checkable.

 the verification stack

-open source, mit licensed, each piece usable on its own. identity, provenance, and evidence: the three layers an audit trail needs.
+open source and mit licensed, each piece usable on its own. together they carry an audit trail from identity through evidence.

-csr-seed corpus semantic registry: one symbol, one definition home, hash-pinned drift detection
+csr-seed corpus semantic registry with one definition home per symbol and hash-pinned drift detection

 verification-events content-hashed provenance events for every verification act (schema + stdlib-only python)